nnellans/ado-pipelines-guide/README.md

       repositories: [ string ] # Repository references to Azure Git repositories
       pools: [ string ] # Pool names, typically when using a matrix strategy for the job
     templateContext:  # Deployment related information passed from a pipeline when extending a template
+    # option 1 - parallel strategy (aka slicing): duplicate a job and run the copies in parallel. the tasks in the should understand they are being run in parallel
-    strategy:
+    strategy: # optional
-      parallel: # parallel strategy
+      parallel: number # run the job this many times
+    # option 2 - matrix strategy: run the same job multiple times in parallel using different variable sets
+    strategy: # optional
-      matrix: # matrix strategy
+      matrix:
+        firstConfig: # accepts only letters, numbers, and underscores. must start with a letter
+          key: value
+          key: value
+        secondConfig:
+          key: value
+          key: value
-      maxParallel: number # maximum number of simultaneous matrix legs to run, only valid if using matrix
+      maxParallel: number # maximum number of matrix jobs that can run in parallel. setting to 0 means no limit. optional, default is no limit
     steps:
     - task: # standard task
     - shortcut: # shortcut task
     - template: # step template

 # deployment Job (runOnce strategy)
-# this strategy executes each hook just one time:  preDeploy, deploy, routeTraffic, postRouteTraffic
 # deployment Jobs do NOT automatically do a step for checkout: self, so you must specify this step if needed
 stages:
 - stage: string